alaudet/raspi-sump/docs/manual_install.md

 Manual Setup
 ============

-I recommend using pip to install raspisump but if you want to do it yourself these instructions will work for you. (see automated_install.cmd)
+I recommend using pip to install Raspi-Sump but if you want to do it yourself these instructions will work for you.

 Disclaimer: You could damage your raspberry pi if you do not insert a voltage divider between the echo pin on the sensor and the GPIO pin on the Raspberry Pi.
 If you choose to do this you do it at your own risk.